Khabibulix/Khabibulix/README.md

 - <u>I want to learn ...</u>
-- Go
+- Go for practicing cloud
 - Rust
 - Lua for Nmap Script Engine
 - Ruby for Metasploit exploits
-- Assembly for Atari Developping
+- Assembly for Atari Developping and reverse engineering
 - C
-- PHP
+- PHP for back-end analysis and scripts creating
 - MySQL
-- React JS
+- React JS because i like Javascript

 <hr>